jikaczmarski/caiso-data-downloader/README.md

 - Supply (MW)
     - Solar, Wind, Geothermal, Biomass, Biogas, Small Hydro, Coal,   Nuclear, Natural Gas, Large Hydro, Batteries, Imports, Other

-This is a complete redesign of []().
+This is a complete redesign of my [caiso-outlook-scraper](https://github.com/JesseKaczmarski/caiso-outlook-scraper).
 I used network analysis to identify URLs to call recursively instead of using Selenium for element-based webscraping.
 This halved the code base and removed Google browser and driver dependencies.
 It is also scalable to other sources on the [Today's Outlook](https://www.caiso.com/TodaysOutlook/Pages/default.aspx) which I will be adding at a later date (specifically resource adequacey).
 Enjoy!

 # Installation